ah4ddd/Greed-Engine/README.md

 ...
-will try to make it profitable someday
+will make it profitable someday